 Interpreting these segments of memory is left entirely up to the audience.
 The film does not provide any definitive information that will allow us to piece together these disparate references, meaning that each viewer can construct their own narrative from what they have seen.
 Whilst the old lady goes through the fake letters that Luca has written, she imagines Janos’ life as a film director in New York, and we get a similar dizzying array of images.
 Until this point, the brief flashing shots referred to events that had definitely, objectively happened in the past, even though they were presented in a surrealistic manner.

 However, the kaleidoscope or associations that the letter gives us are pure fantasy, concocted by Luca and elaborated upon within the old lady’s mind.
 Here, Makk emphasises this distinction stylistically.
-The montage sequence of Janos’ New York life constructed from archaic, mostly still images, mostly of people from the turn of the century in old-fashioned clothes, obsolete interior decorations and vehicles long out of production.
+The montage sequence of Janos’ New York life is constructed from archaic, mostly still images, mostly of people from the turn of the century in old-fashioned clothes, obsolete interior decorations and vehicles long out of production.
 This confirms the mythical status of the situation as the old lady clearly does not have a clear idea of contemporary New York lifestyle and fashion, relying on memories of a place she has only seen in pictures drawn from her younger years.

 At several points, these distorted images of the fabricated reality of New York life are interrupted by much more realistic shots of a prison.
-It is unclear whose mind’s eye is conjuring them, and so the question arises: is this Luca envisioning her husband’s true fate whilst she feeds his mother a fantasy?
+It is unclear whose mind’s eye is conjuring them, so the question arises: is this Luca envisioning her husband’s true fate whilst she feeds his mother a fantasy?
 Or do these images belong to the old lady, who is actually aware of the sham and keeps pretending to believe the letter?
 The ambiguity of the situation remains unsolved, and we are never quite sure who is protecting whom.

 Whilst the old lady’s imagination is filled with highly adorned, secession-style pictures dating from the Belle Époque, a golden age within Hungarian history, Luca’s memories are portrayed with a far more stark and bare naturalism.
 When we see images that are unambiguous of her thoughts, in scenes where there are no other main characters around, they solely portray the terror of contemporary life in the early 1950s.
 For instance, on her way home, the tram conductor’s bell ringing evokes in Luca’s mind the image of her husband being taken away in the middle of the night by the secret police.
-There is an obvious generational and historical gap between these two women, which manifests in their inner lives as much as their outer behaviour.
+There is a noticeable generational and historical gap between these two women, which manifests in their inner lives as much as their outer behaviour.

 The film paints this location through the atmosphere of a bygone era, carrying traces of the past, before the war and Soviet takeover.
 This also parallels the portrayal of Luca’s flat, a bland, utilitarian environment, very much of the present.
 We barely spend time there, and the flat becomes an impersonal, neutral and bleak place that does not hold any happy memories for its tenants.